JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2023.05.1 to 2023.05.2

-No potential breaking changes.
 See this article for the complete list of fixed issues: [](teamcity-2023-05-2-release-notes.md).

+### Known Issues

+* Builds that pull TFS repositories fail with the `java.lang.NoClassDefFoundError` message if the checkout mode is "Always checkout files on agent".
+See this YouTrack issue for more information: [TW-82824](https://youtrack.jetbrains.com/issue/TW-82824).

 ## Changes from 2023.05 to 2023.05.2